Disability Support Services

 Confidentiality is of the utmost importance, and each semester the student must indicate, in writing, which instructors should be notified of the required accommodations.
 Only those employees who the student requests to be notified will be informed of the accommodation decision.
 No description or history of the disability will be provided, only instructions for the approved accommodation(s).Request for Services (353.7 KiB)

-The Request for Services form must be submitted with documentation of the disability to Greta Palmer, DSS Coordinator, by mail, email, or fax.
+The Request for Services form must be submitted with documentation of the disability to Greta Palmer, Disability Accommodations Coordinator, by mail, email, or fax.
 Submit required documents confidentially:

 Email: ahinkle AT pwscc DOT edu